- This plant cannot be shipped to:

 Winter Creeper is a trailing evergreen that calls Christmas to mind.
 The spreading habit of the plant make it an excellent ground cover and great for erosion control.
 It can also be grown vertically up buildings or along trellises.
 The glossy green leaves are oval-shaped and brighten the drab days of winter wonderfully.
 The plant spreads quickly to fill in bare areas and provide a lush blanket of green growth.
 In fall, the leaves turn a beautiful burgundy or purple color.

 The Winter Creeper is a fast grower and gets its name because it can creep along the ground.
 The roots are shallow and can grasp hold to anything in its path.
 If this plant gets out of control because it can take over anything in its way they can become invasive and take over other plants.
 These leaves are small and can only grow to around an inch across.
-These plants are natural growers and great for beginners.

 Winter Creeper is considered an evergreen shrub.